jamyryals/config/README.markdown

 string clientSecret = c.AuthClientSecret;
 ```

-Two things worth to note in this snippet:
+Two things worth noting in this snippet:
 * An instance of `AllSettings` container was created.
 Normally you would create an instance of a settings container per application instance for performance reasons.
 * The settings were read from the settings container.
 Note the syntax and that for example `AuthClientId` is defined as an `Option<string>` but casted to `string`.
 This is because `Option<T>` class has implicit casting operator to `T` defined.

 ### Using Multiple Sources

 `OnConfigure` method is used to prepare settings container for use.
 You can use it to add multiple configuration sources.
 To get the list of sources use IntelliSense (type dot-Use after `configuration`).
-For instance this method implementation:
+For instance:

 ```csharp
 protected override void OnConfigure(IConfigConfiguration configuration)